• Skip to main content

 Atrial Fibrillation (AF)

-Initially created to support the implementation of a regional AF collaboration in the North East and North Cumbria region, the CDRC Precision AF suite of resources contains Searches, Templates and Targeted Alerts.
+Initially created to support the implementation of a regional Atrial Fibrillation (AF) collaboration in the North East and North Cumbria region, the CDRC Precision AF suite of resources contains Reports, Templates and Targeted Alerts.
 These digital resources help to improve the rates of diagnosis and management of patients with Atrial Fibrillation and further support clinicians with safe anticoagulant prescribing and monitoring.

 Accessing CDRC resources on SystmOne